Hurricane Lane (2006)

-Hurricane Lane was a powerful tropical cyclone which is tied as the ninth-strongest landfalling Pacific hurricane on record.
+Hurricane Lane was a powerful tropical cyclone which is tied as the ninth-strongest Pacific hurricane to make landfall on record.
 The thirteenth named storm, ninth hurricane, and sixth major hurricane of the 2006 Pacific hurricane season, Lane developed on September 13 from a tropical wave to the south of Mexico.
 It moved northwestward, parallel to the coast of Mexico, and steadily intensified in an area conducive to further strengthening.
 After turning to the northeast, Lane attained peak winds of 125 mph, and made landfall in the state of Sinaloa at peak strength.
 It rapidly weakened and dissipated on September 17, and later brought precipitation to southern part of the U.S. state of Texas.

 Throughout its path, Lane resulted in four deaths and moderate damage.
 Damage was heaviest in Sinaloa, where the hurricane made landfall, including reports of severe crop damage.
 Across Mexico, an estimated 4,320 homes were affected by the hurricane, with about 248,000 people affected.
 Moderate flooding was reported in Acapulco, resulting in mudslides in some areas.
 Damage across the country totaled $2.2 billion (2006 MXN), or $206 million (2006 USD, or $218 million in 2010 USD).